 Grounds for Contesting a Will in Pennsylvania

-If you plan on contesting a will, you’ll need the help of a will attorney in Pennsylvania to guide you through the process and make a strong case.
-The process can be incredibly complicated due to Pennsylvania’s laws for intestate succession and other complexities that may be found in executing the will.
+If you plan on contesting a will, you’ll need the help of an estate planning attorney in Pennsylvania to guide you through the process and make a strong case.
+The process can be incredibly complicated due to Pennsylvania’s laws for intestate succession (i.e., the distribution of one’s estate when they die without a will) and other complexities that may be found in executing the will.
 Here is what you need to know:

 Who Has Legal Standing to Challenge a Will?

-Even if you are confident that a particular will isn’t legitimate, you cannot act on it if you don’t have legal standing.
-You must demonstrate that you will suffer harm or injury if the court honors the will and divides the estate according to its terms.
+Even if you are confident that a particular will isn’t legitimate, you cannot act on it if you don’t have “legal standing.”
+To have “legal standing” for a will contest, a person(s)must demonstrate that they will suffer harm or injury if the court honors the will and divides the estate according to its terms.

 Grounds for Challenging a Will